Spangled Emperor (2020)

 Pilbara

-Spangled Emperor is landed in the in the Pilbara Demersal Scalefish Fisheries (PDSF: Pilbara Fish Trawl Interim Managed Fishery, Pilbara Line Fishery and Pilbara Trap Managed Fishery) in the Pilbara management region of the North Coast Bioregion of Western Australia [Newman et al. 2020].
-Spangled Emperor is assessed on the basis of the status of three indicator species (Red Emperor, Rankin Cod and Bluespotted Emperor) that represent the entire inshore demersal suite of species occurring at depths of 30–250 m in the Pilbara management region of the North Coast Bioregion [Newman et al. 2018].
-The major performance measures for these indicator species are estimates of relative spawning stock levels using an integrated age-structured model.
-The target level of spawning biomass is 40 per cent of the unfished level, with a threshold reference level of 30 per cent and a limit reference level of 20 per cent of the estimate of initial spawning biomass [DPIRD 2017].
-The spawning biomass levels of these three indicator species were either greater than the target level or between the target level and the threshold level in the PDSF in 2015 [Newman et al. 2020].
-The above evidence indicates that the biomass of the Spangled Emperor stock is unlikely to be depleted and that recruitment is unlikely to be impaired.
+Spangled Emperor is landed commercially in the Pilbara Demersal Scalefish Fisheries (PDSF: Pilbara Fish Trawl (Interim) Managed Fishery, Pilbara Line Fishery and Pilbara Trap Managed Fishery) in the Pilbara management region of the North Coast Bioregion of Western Australia [Newman et al. 2020].
+Spangled Emperor is assessed on the basis of the status of three indicator species (Red Emperor, Rankin Cod and Bluespotted Emperor) within the North Coast Demersal Resource (NCDR) that represent the entire inshore demersal suite of species occurring at depths of 30–250 m [Newman et al. 2018].
+The indicator species in the Pilbara have been classified as sustainable [Wakefield et al. 2023].
+The level of risk associated with the sustainability of Spangled Emperor in the Pilbara is assessed as low.
+This assessment of Spangled Emperor is also supported by predictions for biomass and harvest rates from a data-limited Catch-MSY assessment model compared periodically to a model prediction for maximum sustainable yield (MSY).

 On the basis of the evidence provided above, the Pilbara (Western Australia) management unit is classified as a sustainable stock.